 The authors systematically searched (till January 2021) for randomised controlled trials (RCTs) published in 4 distinctive electronic databases to assess the efficacy of psychological interventions in preventing depression relapse and recurrence, comparing Psychodynamic Psychotherapy, Cognitive-Behavioural Therapy, Mindfulness-Based Cognitive Therapy, and Continuation Cognitive Therapy against non-psychological interventions and therapy-as-usual (TAU).

 For the statistical evaluation, a pairwise meta-evaluation model primarily based on IPD was adopted.
 Hazard ratio (HR) was selected as the statistical measure to summarise time-to-occasion information.
 Due to the anticipated among-research heterogeneity, a random-effects model was utilised, and heterogeneity was assessed with I2 statistic.
-A list of predefined predictors and moderators from preceding research was utilised for multivariate model analyses (Bockting et al., 2015 Buckman et al., 2018).
+A list of predefined Predictors and moderators from preceding research was utilised for multivariate model analyses (Bockting et al., 2015 Buckman et al., 2018).
 Subgroup analyses had been performed to evaluate the efficacy of distinctive psychological interventions.

 Results